corda/corda-docs-portal/content/en/docs/tutorials/corda-5/run-demo-cordapp.md

 | Pluto  | `plutonian` | `password` |
 {{< /table >}}

-3. Start the `LaunchProbeFlow` using the Start Flow API.
+These usernames and passwords are specified in the `solar-system.yaml` file.

+3. It's a good idea to check which flows are on your CorDapp before running any.
+Go to the **FlowStarterRPCOps** heading and run the GET request for registered flows (`GET /flowstarter/registeredFlows`).
+This flow takes in no parameters, simply click **Execute** to run it.
+This returns the `LaunchProbeFlow`.

+4. Also under the **FlowStarterRPCOps** heading, start the `LaunchProbeFlow` by sending a POST request (`POST /flowstarter/startFlow`).
 Pass parameters such as the following:

 ```
 {